youtube/cobalt/cobalt/site/docs/reference/starboard/modules/6/system.md

 *   `kSbSystemCapabilityCanQueryGPUMemoryStats`

     Whether this system has the ability to report on GPU memory usage.
-If (and only if) a system has this capcability will SbSystemGetTotalGPUMemory() and SbSystemGetUsedGPUMemory() be valid to call.
+If (and only if) a system has this capability will SbSystemGetTotalGPUMemory() and SbSystemGetUsedGPUMemory() be valid to call.

 ### SbSystemConnectionType ###